 Not getting enough choline in your diet can have negative health consequences and is shown to lead to liver diseases, cardiovascular disease and even neurological disorders.

-For this reason the American Heart Association recommended that adults limit their dietary cholesterol to 300 mg per day.
+The American Heart Association (AHA) recommended that adults limit their dietary cholesterol to 300 mg per day.

-Because a single large egg has 185 mg, they were immediately seen as a dangerous food that should be avoided for heart health.
+Because a single large egg has 185 mg, eggs were immediately seen as a dangerous food that should be avoided for heart health.

 This makes perfect sense in theory, but in fact, multiple studies have shown that it's just not true.